Ziqi-Li/GEO4162C/README.md

 | B-               | 80 - 84    | F                | <60        |

 ### Assignments
 There will be six assignments that will be completed over the duration of this course.
-Each assignment will be introduced after the lecture is completed.
-Students will have some time in class to start the assignment and ask any questions, and will be required to work on them after class.
+Each assignment focuses on one topic.
+You will be using Python to conduct certain analyses following class examples.

 ### Midterm
 There will be a midterm test in the format of a take-home exam.
-You will be given 24 hours to finish a data analysis task and to answer a few questions.
-This will happen the week before the spring break.
+You will be given 24 hours to finish a set of data analysis tasks and to answer a few questions.

 ### Final Project